Лексические и синтаксические параметры академического текста: дискриминантный анализ

 The identified linguistic features of educational texts were used to develop a mathematical model for profiling texts of the three discourses.
 To design a predictive model, we employed a discriminant analysis, one of the most validated multivariate methods in style studies (Andreev, 2010: 100–110).
 Discriminant analysis was also used in attribution studies (i.e., authorship identification; Baayen, Halteren & Tweedie, 1996: 121–132; Holmes, Forsyth, 1995: 111–127; Stamatatos, Fakotakis & Kokkinakis, 2001: 193–214).

 For the profiling technique, we used the 12 statistically significant features from Table 2.
 We considered a backward stepwise Discriminant Analysis that retained 5 variables (see Table 3).
-The discriminant analysis of the 77 texts used for training showed the following results: Wilks' Lambda λ = .03821, F (10.140)=57.619 , < .001.
+The discriminant analysis of the 77 texts used for training showed the following results: Wilks' Lambda λ = .03821, F (10.140)=57.619 , p < .001.
 The values of λ Wilks close to 0 indicate good discrimination of the contrasted objects.
 Based on the values of λ and F-criterion, we confirm the accuracy of the classification.

 Table 3.
 Discriminant Analysis Results